LesleyLai/blog/contents/blog/std-function/en.md

 Below was my answer to the question, with some typo-fixes and expansions:

-## Invocables can have different types even if their parameter and return type are the same
+## Invocables can have different types even if their parameter and return types are the same

 Lambda expressions can be considered syntactic sugar over classes with `operator()` defined.
 For example: